Omeprazole suppresses the symptoms of acid reflux for around 24 hours. Available to buy online in 10mg or 20mg capsules from Dr Fox.Start order

 Omeprazole is a type of medicine called a proton pump inhibitor (PPI).
 PPIs have been in use for more than 30 years, and have been shown to be safe and effective treatments for acid reflux/heartburn, and a range of other gastric and duodenal conditions.

 In a 2017 review, the authors concluded that all currently available PPIs are effective, and there are only small pharmacological differences in their use.

 Losec is a brand name for a medicine called omeprazole, the active ingredient.

 The cells which line your stomach, produce acid, using a specific biochemical process known as a 'proton pump'.
-Omeprazole stops the biological action of these pumps – and hence it is called a 'proton pump inhibitor' (PPI).
-Symptoms such as acid reflux and heartburn are reduced, because the stomach contents have lowered acidity.
+Omeprazole stops the biological action of these pumps - and hence it is called a 'proton pump inhibitor' (PPI).
+These pumps are only active in response to a meal, so omeprazole is most effective when taken within an hour of a meal.
+Symptoms such as acid reflux and heartburn are reduced by the PPI, because the stomach contents become less acidic.

-- Take one 10mg capsule twice a day.
+- Take one 10mg capsule once or twice a day, or take one 20mg capsule once a day.

-- Initially, one capsule in the morning, an hour before food if possible.
+- Initially, one capsule in the morning, preferably an hour before food if possible.

 - Swallow capsules whole, with a glass of water.
 They should not be chewed or crushed.